4th July to 12th August 2022

 SS106: Introduction to Archaeology of Ireland (3 Semester Credits/6 ECTS Credits)

 On site work during the first element of the course introduces the student to the basic techniques of archaeological excavation, including laying out trenches, removing overburden, and excavating archaeological deposits with a variety of hand tools.
-Lectures introduce the Chronology of Irish Archaeology whilst a series of workshops develop the students understanding of the principals of excavation.
+Lectures introduce the Chronology of Irish Archaeology whilst a series of workshops develop the students understanding of the principles of excavation.

 SS107: Archaeological Field Studies (3 Semester Credits/6 ECTS Credits)